-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The following accounting policies have been applied consistently to all periods presented in these financial statements with the exception of with NZ IFRS 9: Financial Instruments (NZ IFRS 9) (See Note 18).

-17.1 BASIS OF PREPARATION
+17.1 Basis of Preparation

 The financial statements have been prepared under the requirements of clause 38 of the Scheme Trust Deed and in accordance with the FMCA.
 For a description of the Scheme and its funding arrangements see note 1.